192 pp., 6.125 x 9.25, 18 halftones, appends., bibl., index

 "Balay’s life-changing book is a compelling 192-page study exploring how sexuality and gender overlap in the sprawling steel mills of Northwest Indiana. . . .
 Groundbreaking."

-“[An] original, insightful, well-written, and concise story of class, gender, sexuality, and sometimes race is at turns harrowing and exciting. . . .
-Highly recommended.
-All levels/libraries.”
+“[This] original, insightful, well-written, and concise story of class, gender, sexuality, and sometimes race is at turns harrowing and exciting. . . .
+Highly recommended.”

 116 South Boundary Street, Chapel Hill, NC 27514-3808